RebornTrack970/uuidscrambler/README.md

-# h
+# Randomises UUID everytime you join.
-I have 0 Responsibility if you use this mod.
+I have 0 Responsibility if this mod is used.